-The compilation of this Report is intended to provide complete and reliable information regarding the stewardship for the funds contributed by the members of the System and the City of Charlotte.
+The compilation of this Report is intended to provide complete and reliable information regarding the stewardship of the funds contributed by the members of the System and the City of Charlotte.

 Several individuals assisted with the preparation of this report, and we wish to acknowledge their efforts and assistance.
-Tony Bass, Administrative Officer III; City Finance Staff, Betty Mattos, Chief Accountant; Kelly Kay, Accountant IV; Sylvia Boland, Accountant III; and Alexandra Gatti, Accountant II all contributed many hours to ensure the accuracy and completeness of this report.
+Tony Bass, Administrative Officer III; City Finance Staff, Betty Mattos, Chief Accountant; Kelly Kay, Accountant IV; Alexandra Gatti, Accountant III; and Behailu Tefera, Accountant III all contributed many hours to ensure the accuracy and completeness of this report.